jamesjlandry/TheReckoning/README.md

-# TheCursed
+# TheReckoning

-Character Builder App for tabletop role playing game "The Cursed".
+Character Builder App for tabletop role playing game "The Reckoning".

 Users can create secure log in username and password.